cdp1337/coreplus/docs/models.md

     * *WARNING*, since encrypted data cannot be utilized at the datastore level, no indexed column can be encrypted
     * Type: boolean
     * Default: false
+* alias
+	* When 'type' => Model::ATT_TYPE_ALIAS, this column definition acts as an alias of another column when performing get lookups via get().
+	* Mainly useful when renaming a column to a new name while still ensuring non-updated components compatibility.

 ## Models defining form elements